AnkokuFlare/flare_yellow/README.md

 - Trainers Team Scale Dynamicly
 - Item Finder passively makes hidden Items shine
 - Add items to the quick shortcut menu from the menu.
+- Gen 5 Crit Capture Mechanics.
+The more you have in the Dex the less balls you'll have to spam.